awpala/my-omscs-notes/cs-6290/12-cache-review.md

 Therefore, when a **processor** wants to **access** some memory, the following can occur:
   * A **cache hit**, whereby that which was sought from the cache has been ***found*** in the cache (i.e., the main-memory location of interest is already ***present*** in the cache, thereby obviating the need to access main memory) → This results in a ***fast*** access operation, as ***desired***
   * A **cache miss**, whereby that which was sought from the cache has ***not*** been found in the cache (i.e., the main-memory location of interest is ***absent*** from the cache, thereby presenting the need to access main memory instead), a direct consequence of the cache's small size → This results in a ***slow*** access operation, which is ***undesirable***
-    * When a cache miss does occur, the processor consequently ***copies*** this location from main memory to the cache, to (hopefully) improve locality for the subsequent memory access of this location (i.e., resulting in a cache hit at that point, rather than a cache miss); in this regard, (occassional) cache misses are "necessary" in order to progressively populate the cache with "useful" memory (i.e., that which improves cache hits overall and consequently correspondingly improved locality)
+    * When a cache miss does occur, the processor consequently ***copies*** this location from main memory to the cache, to (hopefully) improve locality for the subsequent memory access of this location (i.e., resulting in a cache hit at that point, rather than a cache miss); in this regard, (occasional) cache misses are "necessary" in order to progressively populate the cache with "useful" memory (i.e., that which improves cache hits overall and consequently correspondingly improved locality)

 Therefore, once the cache is "warmed up" (i.e., initial cache misses eventually producing subsequent improved cache hits), the slow-memory access caused by cache misses will otherwise occur relatively ***rarely*** as the program continues to execute (i.e., the running programming will predominantly use data from the cache).